 Matthew Benson, EY MENA Strategy and Transactions Leader, says:

-Gregory Hughes, EY MENA IPO and Transaction Diligence Leader, concludes:
+Gregory Hughes, EY MENA IPO and Transaction Diligence Leader, says:

 EY | Building a better working world